jflynn129/M18QxAzureIoT/README.md

 ## Install the azIoTClient  source code
 1. Move to the directory that is the root of your development work.

-2. Clone the M18qxAzureIoT code by executing: **'git clone https://github.com/Avnet/M18QxAzureIoT'**
+2. Clone the M18qxAzureIoT code by executing: **'git clone --recurse-submodules https://github.com/jflynn129/M18QxAzureIoT'**

 3. Go to the  newly cloned directory (**M18QxAzureIoT**)